 Dr Saad qualified from Guy's & St Thomas' Hospitals, London, in 1995.
 He is a Full Partner, the Care Quality Commission lead and chief trainer for Sheepcot Medical Centre for resident trainees, FY2 doctors and medical students.
 Dr Saad has been involved in the interview selection panel for Imperial College School of Medicine, from whom he has been awarded for his outstanding work and contribution.
-Dr Saad provides joint injections and minor surgery at Sheepcot Medical Centre.
 He is a medico legal expert, working closely with solicitors and the Courts.
 When time allows he loves watching sci-fi, action, horror movies and box sets, and also enjoys training at the gym and a good meal out.